piomin/openshift-quickstart/event-driven/readme.md

 # Workshop: Event-driven Architecture with Kafka, Spring Cloud Stream and OpenShift
-In this workshop we will develop a simple event-driven architecture using Spring Cloud Stream framework to show the most commonly used patterns and techniques. \
+In this workshop we will develop a simple event-driven architecture using [Spring Cloud Stream](https://spring.io/projects/spring-cloud-stream) framework to show the most commonly used patterns and techniques. \
-We will use Kafka deployed on AWS (hybrid-cloud console) and then as deployment on OpenShift (AMQ Streams). \
+We will use Kafka deployed on AWS ([Red Hat Hybrid Cloud Console](https://cloud.redhat.com/)) and then as deployment on OpenShift (AMQ Streams). \
 Before starting see the list of requirements.

 ## X.X - Prerequisites